Cape to Cape Track: The Track today

-The present Track is a combination of different types of terrain and surface.
+The Track is a combination of different types of terrain and surfaces.
 It varies from smooth, wide tracks, to narrow rocky paths, to soft sandy beaches and a few rough scrambles.
-The intention is to create a low-key bush-trail that blends into the environment, rather than a highly engineered walkway.
+The intention is to create a low-key bush trail that blends into the environment, rather than a highly engineered walkway.
 However, the track between Cape Nauraliste and Sugarloaf is specially constructed for disabled users.
 This section is suitable for wheelchair use, but the rest of the track is designed as a single-use walking track, and cannot sustain the wear and tear of other users such as horses or mountain bikes.

-Some sections currently make use of old vehicle tracks, and other sections involved cutting new paths.
+Some sections currently make use of old vehicle tracks, and other sections involve cutting new paths.
 The Track includes several quite long stretches of accessible beach, allowing opportunities for cooling the feet, as well as helping to minimise construction and maintenance costs.
 To help control erosion, and to make life easier for walkers, there are built steps on some steep sections.

 Many streams form sandbars in summer but flow through to the sea in winter.
 The only stream with a formal bridge crossing is Boodjidup Brook.

 Access points along its length allow walkers to sample the Track as a series of short walks over time.
-Many people actually complete the walk over several months or years as a series of one-day or half-day walks.
+Many people complete the walk over several months or years as a series of one-day or half-day walks.
 The goal for some walkers will be to complete the whole Track at once, but for many, enjoying a short walk now and again is feasible.

-The track passes by a number of historic locations and sites including Cape Leeuwin water wheel.
+The track passes by several historic locations and sites including Cape Leeuwin water wheel.